Events of Monday 8th May 2017

-Sooner than I expected, we were at Kakku and the remarkable sight of (I'm told) 2,478 pagodas huddled together on a compact, rectangular site on a gentle hillside.
+Sooner than I expected, we were at Kakku and the remarkable sight of (I'm told) 2,478 pagodas huddled together on a compact, vaguely rectangular site around 300 metres by 150 metres set on a gentle hillside.
 As a foreigner, an admission payment was made for me.

 A combination of bad storms and last year's earthquake has damaged pagodas throughout Myanmar.
-The 'umbrella' can easily be displaced and many at Kakku were sittkng at a crazy angle.
+The 'hti' can easily be displaced and many at Kakku were sitting at a crazy angle.
 The delicate, tapering pinnacle or 'spire' of brick, sometimes with stucco applied, is the next area to crumble.
-Damage elsewhere in the structure is usually limited to cracks developing or small areas detaching.
+Damage elsewhere in the structure is usually limited to cracks developing or small areas of brickwork or stucco detaching.

 Restoration work is always going on, but this is usually at the behest of donors and to the despair of archaeologists who often consider the historical record 'corrupted' by the new work.